wentam/bottom-bracket/README.typ

     This is done with compilation of code to machine language in mind, but it's open-ended.

-    Using BB without any libraries, you start at machine language with macros.
+    Using BB without any libraries, you start at machine language with (fully programmable) macros.
     Programming languages are just macro libraries.

     #v(0.5cm)